Llywelwyn/inflect_rs/README.md

 }
 ```

-inflect-rs is currently in-development, but is nearing completition, and so has been published for the sake of name-reservation.
+inflect-rs is currently in-development, but is nearing completion, and so has been published for the sake of name-reservation.
 The first stable version should be here very soon.